 The Sweet Zzz Organic Weighted Blanket feels the best and priced the best.
 With so many great features like being organic and double sided we didn’t think twice about picking this weighted blank as our favorite.

 This blanket felt like it is at the middle of the road when looking for a weighted blanket.
 It feels much better than other weighted blankets that we tested and choose not to include in the list but not as good as other that are.
-However, they do have some thing that are only available here like the king size 30 pound and 25 pounds for those that really need the heaviest of blankets.
+However, their stitching is unique and very innovative leading to almost guaranteed no leakage of glass beads.

 Weighted Blanket Buying Guide